ekoontz/menard/README.md

 "your first student's new dogs used to eat a small music's pizza"
 ```

-Rather than simply using `:top` as the input to generation, we now
-provide some constraints to the generation process.
-Specifically, we
+Above, we now provide some constraints to the generation
-require that the expression must be about eating, and that the subject
+process.
+Specifically, we require that the expression must be about
-of the eating must be a dog or dogs (the value `:dog` is the semantics for
+eating, and that the subject of the eating must be a dog or dogs (the
-the English word "dog").
+value `:dog` is the semantics for the English word "dog").

 ```clojure
 ;; generate a random expression in Italian